AQORN/bcx/README.md

 BCX
 ===
 BCX stands for "BitCoin eXchange".
-This name will obviously have to change if this is ever used publicaly but for now it is what it is.
+This name will obviously have to change if this is ever used publicly but for now it is what it is.

 Design decisions and build steps:
 -----------------------------------------------------